lowkey42/mirrage/README.md

 The project can be further configured by setting the following CMake-Properties (-DPROP=ON/OFF):
 - MIRRAGE_BUILD_MESH_CONVERTER: Also build the mesh converter that can be used to converter models into the engine specific data format (Default: OFF)
-- MIRRAGE_COMPILE_SHADERS: Also compile the glsl shaders into SPIR-V (requires GLSLC)
 - MIRRAGE_ENABLE_CLANG_FORMAT: Includes an additional clangformat target, that can be used to automatically format all source files in the project
 - MIRRAGE_ENABLE_LTO: Activates link time optimizations on gcc/clang (Default: OFF)
 - MIRRAGE_SAN: Build with clang sanatizers (address, integer, undefined and address-use-after-scope) (Default: OFF)